Homepage Crafts Unlimited (UK)

 My Teddy bear's jointed limbs are very loose, can they be tightened?

 The older joints are usually wooden or hardboard washers held together with a metal cotter pin.
-Over the years this cotter pin bends and breaks and so do the wooden washers.
+Over the years this cotter pin bends and breaks and the wooden washers distort so it is not possible to "tighten" this type.
+Some types use split pins which are bent in a spiral to the correct "tension", and these can sometimes be tightened if the washers are plastic - the hardboard washers invariable bend and distort and this usually necessitates new joints.
 Whilst the Teddy is receiving surgery and seams are open and stuffing temporarily removed (for access) it is usually a good idea to replace all of them to save the postal costs of a return visit (example).
-See prices for repair costs.

 Top

 Our Teddy has got fabric pads on his paws and feet.
 They have become so worn that the stuffing is coming out.
-Could you replace these?
+Can these be replaced?

 Top